GuilhermeViveiros/Movement-Detection/README.md

 ## Real-time Movement-Detection using a pipeline of Deep Neural Networks on Tensorflow.
 ![Demo](https://github.com/GuilhermeViveiros/LEI/blob/master/images/demo.gif)

+## Git Structure
+1. Task 1 - Frames captured in real-time through **CV2**.
+2. Task 2 - Hand Detection.
+3. Task 3 - Track the hand and send X frames to the pipeline.
+4. Task 4 - Detect the specific gesture and execute it, for instance, in the user's computer.

 **Note**
 *The following code won't work because the Models and weights used within this work are only shared upon request.*